 Of course with new technologies, comes new challenges.
 Device developers still struggle with ensuring dose accuracy, minimizing discomfort, and overcoming the fears and stigmas associated with autoinjector technologies.
 Dennis Boyle, a founding member of the award-winning design firm and innovation company IDEO, has been trying to take on many of these challenges while working with clients to develop the latest in medical and consumer healthcare products and technologies.

 Boyle has worked as a design engineer, project leader, and business relationship leader for the company, and has contributed to more than 50 patents along the way.
 He has spent decades developing innovative products that are designed for sustainability and creativity, and just recently partnered with Eli Lilly to develop a new autoinjector that can actually take into account the specific needs and wants of individual patients.

-Boyle will speak at the MD&M East conference in New York on Wednesday, June 13, during the session “Designing a More User-Friendly Autoinjector.”
+Boyle spoke at the MD&M East conference in New York on June 13, during the session “Designing a More User-Friendly Autoinjector.”
 We picked Boyle's brain about the industry, and about his company’s latest autoinjector design and the impact it could have on patients.

 MD+DI: For starters, can you talk a little about autoinjector technologies, and how they’re having an impact on drug delivery and patients who self administer medication?